Slickdeals is community-supported. We may get paid by brands for deals, including promoted items.

 Joined Feb 2011

 Got this during BF sales, it's been fantastic.
-Battery life is phenomenal as it lasts for days with around 4-5 hours a day usage and still has charge. keyboard and touchpad have a good feel.
-I do agree with early post about why offset the touchpad so much from the keyboard.
-But it's smart enough to not register unwanted movement when your palms is resting on the touchpad typing.
+Battery life is phenomenal as it lasts for days with around 4-5 hours a day usage and still has charge.
+The keyboard and touchpad have a good tactile feel.
+I do agree with the previous poster about the offset the touchpad being quirky.
+But it's smart enough to not register unwanted movement when your right palm is resting on the touchpad.
 Been using it for online classes, video editing and file conversion along with heavy python and excel workloads.

 Leave a Comment